History

 The Nevitt family lived at Jevington from about 1966 to 1972.
 They had a shop on Church Street in Macclesfield selling electric lighting.

 In the 1970s and early 1980s the Cannell family moved up from London to live at Jevington.
 Ken Cannell had been part of a huge transfer of staff going north from Barclays Bank in London.
 There were four Cannell children David, Penelope, Lucy and Victoria.
-The house inside was very old fashioned in decor at this time with flock wallpaper everywhere, and lovely ceiling roses in a lot of rooms.
+The house inside was very old fashioned in décor at this time with flock wallpaper everywhere, and lovely ceiling roses in a lot of rooms.
 An enormous solid fuel Aga provided hot water and cooking facilities and probably heating.
 The house was known for it’s many parties whilst owned by the Cannells.
 It was also the base for the local branch of the Labour party for a short time.
 The Cannells lived at Jevington for about six years.
 It then stood empty for about two years before being bought by Janet Sharrocks.

-C.1984 Janet Sharrocks and a partner converted Jevington into a residential home.
+C.1984 Janet Sharrocks and a partner converted Jevington into a residential care home.
 Most residents and staff were from Bollington.
 There were between six and ten residents.
 It continued as a residential home until shortly before the fire in 2015.

 Acknowledgements